 Working in the Netherlands

 Many foreign nationals are looking for work opportunities in the Netherlands.
 The quality of life and the geographical location, close to other major European capitals are two great advantages for those interested in immigration in Netherlands.
 Before deciding to start the process, it is useful to know that there are several types of residence permits for working in the Netherlands, that are suited to those foreign nationals who wish to stay in the country and work for more than 90 days.
-Some of these permits have been mentioned before in this article, however, the list below is one that lists them all together so that applicants may quickly determine the situation that applies in their case.
+Some of these permits have been mentioned before in this article, however, the list below is one that presents them all together so that applicants may quickly determine the situation that applies in their case.

 Foreign citizens who would like to relocate to the Netherlands should know that the following are the types of residence permits for working in paid employment in this country:

 - Intra-corporate transfers: for individuals who work at a non-EU company and are transferred at a Dutch branch; the employer is the one who applies for this permit.

 - Highly skilled migrant: this is for individuals who work in high-level positions or as a trainee doctor, scientific researcher or lecturer; the employer must be a recognized sponsor.

 - European blue card: for employees who engage in highly skilled work in the EU; specific conditions apply.